 Optional when

-.
+zip_codeis"HUD".
 This should be a character string containing your HUD API key.
-Alternatively, it can be stored in your.RProfile
+Alternatively, it can be stored in your.RProfileashud_key.- return

 Character scalar, specifies the type of output to return.
 Can be one of